k4yt3x/akasio-go/README.md

 ### Website Setup

 The recommended setup is to start Akasio as a service behind reverse proxy web server like Apache, Nginx or Caddy.
 You can find an example service file at `configs/akasio.service`.

-To install Akasio as a service, do the following.
+A typical stand-alone setup process will look like the following.

-1. Build the `akasio` binary or download the `akasio` binary from [releases](https://github.com/k4yt3x/akasio-go/releases) (**TBD**).
+1. Build the `akasio` binary or download the `akasio` binary from [releases](https://github.com/k4yt3x/akasio-go/releases).
 1. Move the `akasio` binary to `/usr/local/bin/akasio`.
 1. Move the service file to `/etc/systemd/system/akasio.service`.
 1. Reload systemd with `systemctl daemon-reload`.